Exelon Confirms it’s Exploring Splitting Utilities from Nuclear, Generation Business

 Crane told analysts that gaining an FRR for Exelon’s Illinois nuclear fleet was not a “gating factor” for whether or not it would move forward with its reorganization.
 “If the plants are not profitable, they don't cover their cash needs or the earning requirements, we shut them down, with or without FRR,” he said.
 “Some people have called it a threat.
 It's not a threat.
 It is just a reality.”

 Crane also objected to characterizations of Exelon’s request for state aid as a bailout of its plants.
 “The nuclear fleet is [the] only zero-emitting fleet that does not get compensation for its value.
 So this is not a bailout.
 It's leveling the playing field.”
-Exelon is also planning to shut down its Three Mile Island nuclear plant in Pennsylvania if that state does not provide financial support.
+Exelon shut down its Three Mile Island nuclear plant in Pennsylvania after failing to receive state support.

 Exelon’s generation fleet includes 18,700 megawatts of nuclear generation capacity and another 12,300 megawatts of natural gas, hydroelectric, solar and wind energy.
 Its six regulated utilities — Atlantic City Electric, BGE, ComEd, Delmarva Power, PECO and Pepco — serve electricity and natural gas to about 10 million customers in Delaware, the District of Columbia, Illinois, Maryland, New Jersey and Pennsylvania, and its competitive retail energy supplier Constellation supplies about 2 million customers across the U.S.